ldgalvan/glucoseformer/README.md

 - **PCA (Principal Component Analysis)**
   Reduces the dimensionality of input features while preserving critical information, which improves generalization and training speed.

+We train 5 variants of the vanilla transformer model on 3 different context lengths (2.5 hr, 5hr, and 10hr).

 ## Dataset

 This project uses the publicly available dataset from: